eddie-murphy/labview-mathematica-rlc/README.md

 3 serial cables,
 1 BNC to Banana Cable Converter,
 3 null modem adapters,
-1 Computer with LabVIEW 2019
+1 Computer with LabVIEW 2019 or LabVIEW 2018

 Steps to Follow: